-It’s been 10 years since Sharp designed the first microwave drawer.
+It’s been well over a decade since Sharp designed the first microwave drawer.

 A decade since the first one was ever designed, patented, and made.